jonwalstedt/vigorjs.componentmanager/public/docs/componentDefinitions.md

 ```

 #### Custom Properties
 In adition to the default values you can add any properties you like to a componentDefinition.
-Note that these properties will not be passed to the instance so the instance will not have access to them

 These properties will then be used to filter out instances (instanceDefinitions) of that componentDefinition.
 The custom properties would then also have to be used when creating the filter which would be passed to the refresh method.
 See example below.

 ```javascript
 componentSettings: {